Drug Abuse Prevention

 It is important to talk openly and honestly with your teens about drug use.
 They need to be able to talk to you about the pressures they are experiencing and how they should react if they are offered drugs.

 Role-playing is a great way to connect with your teens and give them the tools they need to be able to resist peer pressure and drug use.
-Letting your children know about your personal experiences with drug abuse may also help them to see the lasting effects that drugs can have on their life.
+Letting your children know about your personal experiences with abuse may also help them to see the lasting effects that can have on their life.

 Your teens will benefit from knowing that they will not be in trouble for being honest with you.
-Trust and communication are essential to drug prevention.
+Trust and communication are essential to prevention.

 Drug Abuse Prevention Quiz question 6